Begin the Beguine: Artie Shaw version

 At first, the song gained little popularity, perhaps because of its length and unconventional form.
-Josephine Baker danced to it in her return to America in the Ziegfeld Follies of 1936, but neither she nor the song were successful.
+Josephine Baker danced to it in her return to the United States in the Ziegfeld Follies of 1936, but neither she nor the song was successful.
 Two years later, however, bandleader Artie Shaw recorded an arrangement of the song, an extended swing orchestra version, in collaboration with his arranger and orchestrator, Jerry Gray.

-After signing a new recording contract with RCA Victor, Shaw chose "Begin the Beguine" to be the first of six tunes he would record with his new 14-piece band in his first recording session with RCA.
-The session was held at RCA's "Studio 2" on East 24th Street in New York on July 24, 1938.
+After signing a new recording contract with RCA Victor, Shaw chose "Begin the Beguine" to be the first of six tunes he would record with his new 14-piece band in his first recording session with RCA Victor.
+The session was held at the RCA Victor's "Studio 2" at 155 East 24th Street in New York City on July 24, 1938.
 Until then, Shaw's band had been having a tough time finding an identity and maintaining its existence without having had any popular hits of significance.
 His previous recording contract with Brunswick had lapsed at the end of 1937 without being renewed.

-RCA's pessimism with the whole idea of recording the long tune "that nobody could remember from beginning to end anyway" resulted in it being released on the "B" side of the record "Indian Love Call", issued by Bluebird Records as catalog number B-7746 B. Shaw's persistence paid off when "Begin the Beguine" became a best-selling record in 1938, peaking at no. 3, skyrocketing Shaw and his band to fame and popularity.
+Because RCA Victor was pessimistic with the whole idea of recording the long tune "that nobody could remember from beginning to end anyway", it was released as the "B" side of the record "Indian Love Call", issued on the RCA Victor Bluebird label as catalog number B-7746.
+Shaw's persistence paid off when "Begin the Beguine" became a best-selling record in 1938, peaking at no. 3, skyrocketing Shaw and his band to fame and popularity.
 The recording became one of the most famous and popular of the entire Swing Era.
-Subsequent re-releases by RCA Victor (catalog number 20-1551) and other releases on LPs, tapes and CDs have kept the recording readily available continuously ever since its initial release.
+Subsequent reissues by RCA Victor (catalog number 20-1551) and later releases on LP, tape and CD have kept the recording continuously available ever since its original release in 1938.